concord-consortium/lab/readme.md

     cp config/config.sample.yml config/config.yml

+Create a git `post-commit` hook by creating the file `.git/hooks/post-commit` and adding this content:

+    #!/bin/sh
+    (cd ../.. && ./script/update-git-commit-and-branch.rb)

+Make the file `.git/hooks/post-commit` executable:

+    chmod u+x .git/hooks/post-commit

+Now run a make task that will download and install all the dependencies and build the whole project for the first time.

     make everything

 When `make everything` is run on a freshly cloned repository it performs the following tasks: